QuentinRa/blog.quentinra.dev/operating-systems/networking/knowledge/_protocols/web-requests.md

 * `Set-cookie`: The server request the creation of cookies
 * `Cookie`: The client send in every request the created cookies
 * `Host`: one of the domain names hosted by the server
-* `Server:`: name of the HTTP server, maybe the version/OS too
+* `Server`: name of the HTTP server, maybe the version/OS too
 * ...

+##### HTTP Payload

+If you are using `GET`, the payload is inside the URL.
+For others, the data is inside the body.
+In both case, [it's URL-encoded](/programming-languages/others/encoding/index.md).

 ##### HTTP Response code